kensanata/mastodon-archive/README.md

 # Downloading media files

-By default, media you uploaded are not part of your backup.
-`mastodon-backup-media.py` will look through your backup and download all the missing media files.
+By default, media you uploaded and media of statuses you added your favourites are not part of your backup. `mastodon-backup-media.py` will look through your backup and download all the missing media files.

 It requires `progress` and `pySmartDL`: